-PCCC understands that the counselors have the largest impact on the campers and take hiring very seriously.
-All counselors have a strong relationship with the Lord and desire to serve him by loving on campers this summer!
+PCCC understands that the counselors have the largest impact on the campers, and we take hiring very seriously.
+All counselors have a strong relationship with the Lord and desire to serve Him by loving on campers this summer!
 Every full time and seasonal staff member gets background checked and they go through an intense interviewing process.
 Check out ourSafety page or call us if you have more specific questions about your child’s safety at camp.

 What if there is a medical emergency?

 All of our counselors and staff are CPR and First Aid Certified.
 If there was a life threatening emergency, our first responder is a fire department that is eight minutes away.
-Please check Camp Updates and we will update you with the information we have about emergencies.
+Please check our Facebook Page and we will update you with the information we have about any emergencies.

 Can dietary needs be accommodated?

 Yes they can.
-When you register, please let us know and we will accommodate appropriately.
+When you register, please let us know your needs and we will accommodate appropriately.

-If you have questions please contact Charity Hartley at email@example.com.
+If you have questions please contact Trish Guinn at firstname.lastname@example.org.